-- \ Represents beneficial ownership of less than 1%. - (1) Includes an aggregate of 90,376 common units underlying Class E units that were converted into common units on a one-for-one basis on June 26, 2007. - (2) Calculated based on 13,391,954 common units outstanding as of June 30, 2007.
+^{} Represents beneficial ownership of less than 1%.

+(1) Includes an aggregate of 3,371,219 common units underlying Class F units that were converted into common units on a one-for-one basis upon the approval of our common unitholders.